 “But why would we want to?”

-"What about you?"
-Luke took it a bit further.
-"What if I did fall in love with someone from around here - maybe even married?
+"And then what would you do?"
+Luke added, taking it a bit further as Stacey passed in front of them again.
+"You and Mum?”
+He lowered his voice for them only.
+"And what if I did fall in love with someone from around here—maybe even married, and we wanted to make our home here?
 Simon too?
 Would you go back to the UK, or would you stay here with us?"

 Geoff shrugged, at a loss.
-He had no answers.
-"This is a bit heavy for Longhorns isn't it?"
-Belatedly, he realized that his sons would need to make their own choices in life.
+"This is a bit heavy for Longhorn isn't it?"
+Neither he nor Lucy had answers to such big questions.
+Belatedly, he realized that his sons would need to make their own choices in life – and those choices were likely to be to remain in America.

-At that point, Stacey swung by to check on them.
-"You folks need a refill?" she inquired, checking the glasses.
+At that point, Stacey swung by to check on them once more and to check their glasses.
+"You folks need a refill?"

 The conversation switched.